CPRE’s Green London e-bulletin highlights the threats to Enfield’s Green Belt and other parts of London’s Green Belt. Click below to read:

 Enfield RoadWatch Action Group is fighting to protect Enfield’s Green Belt, which is under threat in the current Local Plan revision process.
 The 2019 draft plan proposes to de-designate protected land for housing and possibly industry.
 Crews Hill is a specific target but other areas are also vulnerable.
-An area equivalent to two Trent or Durants Parks or ten Jubilees or Oakwoods could be lost!
+An area equivalent to more than Trent Park or Forty Hall, two Durants Parks or ten Jubilees or Oakwoods could be lost!
 There is sufficient brownfield and previously-developed land for housing and infrastructure, so say NO! to developing on the Green Belt.

 Enfield RoadWatch began life in 2015 to protest the potential development of an important area of Green Belt South of Enfield Road – but because of the importance and many benefits of the borough’s entire network of Green Belt and Metropolitan Open Land [MOL] the action group now has a broader focus.
 Please help us to save the Green Belt for the community and future generations!

 Enfield RoadWatch is not alone, please visit ‘Our Supporters’ for a list of people and associations that are also concerned and wish to save this green belt land.

 We are up to 21,717 and counting … !
 Have you signed yet?